 - promotes activities via Activities Oxfordshire

-- operates the WebChat service accessed through OXME.
+- operates an enquiry form service accessed through OXME.

-Casework for young people who are Not in Education, Employment or Training (NEET) or at risk of NEET to support them into:
+One-to-one casework support for young people who are Not in Education, Employment or Training (NEET) or at risk of NEET to support them into

 - further education

-Referrals for casework can come from our tracking and support calls, other internal services, external services and organisations.
-Young people and their parents/carers may also self-refer directly via the oxme.info website or contact us via WebChat service.
+Referrals for one-to-one casework can come from our tracking and support calls, other internal services, external services and organisations.
+Young people and their parents/carers may also self-refer directly via the oxme.info website or contact us via our enquiry form

 EET also attends career and job fairs where appropriate, and has pop-up EET sessions where young people can drop in.
 Pop-up sessions and areas where they are operated are highlighted on www.oxme.info.